DIPlib/diplib/changelogs/diplib_next.md

   a scalar value into a multi-channel image.

 - `dip.SubpixelMaxima()` and `dip.SubpixelMinima()`, when a mask image was given, didn't work correctly.

+- The `**=` operator did the computations correctly, but then assigned `None` to the variable instead of the result of the operation.
+The `**` operator didn't work with a single pixel (a number or a list) on the left-hand side.

 (See also bugfixes to *DIPlib*.)